xwl42/tp/docs/UserGuide.md

 Here, `STATUS` is "y" for passed and "n" for failed.

 **Examples:**
-- `grade 1 en/Midterm s/y` — Marks the first student as passed for the Midterm exam.
+- Marks the first student as passed for the Midterm exam: `grade 1 en/Midterm s/y`.
-- `grade 2:4 en/Final s/n` — Marks students 2 through 4 as failed for the Final exam.
+- Marks students 2 through 4 as failed for the Final exam: `grade 2:4 en/Final s/n`.

 <box type="tip">